Liveaboard Diving in Cocos

-Cocos Islands Underwater
+Cocos Island Underwater

-Having travelled for nearly 2 days on board, you'll be itching to get in the water to see what all the fuss is about!
+Having travelled for nearly 2 days aboard, you'll be itching to get in the water to see what all the fuss is about!
 Thankfully, there's no shortage of life in each of the individual sites at Cocos.
 The area is deservedly on many diver's bucket dive trip lists due to the large groups of Hammerhead Sharks that are consistently seen in many sites - numbers can regularly top 100!
 There's plenty of other shark species to be found here as well, including Silkys, Blacktips, Whitetips, and the infamous Tiger Shark.

 Manta and Eagle Rays are always seen, gliding effortlessly through the blue, as majestic as they are beautiful, offering some wonderful photo opportunities.
 Schools of fish such as Jacks can be viewed in vast numbers, and because the visibility commonly reaches 30 metres you can be sure that none of this action will go unnoticed.

-Dive Sites of Cocos Islands
+Dive Sites of Cocos Island

 Bajo Alcyone is widely recognised as one of the best places on the planet to dive with Hammerhead Sharks.
 Their unique body shape is this animal's distinguishing feature, and seeing them as part of groups in excess of 100 is a truly staggering sight.
 Viewing these graceful creatures circling above you makes for one of the most iconic photographs of any Costa Rican dive trip.
-Other sites with many resident Hammerheads include Dirty Rock, and Manuelita Deep
+Other sites with many resident Hammerheads include Dirty Rock and Manuelita Deep

 Manuelita Garden is often the first site that liveaboards stop at, giving easy and gentle conditions to allow divers to get used to their equipment and tune up their skills.
 The coral garden here is one of the finest in Costa Rica.
 The giant swim through and huge natural arch at Dos Amigos Grande provide an interesting and fun element to the diving here as well.